Plow Yoga Pose:

 plow yoga pose

-• At the point your knees should be slightly past your forehead.
+4Your knees should be slightly past your forehead at this point.

-• Then, place your hands on your lower back.
-This will act as support and get us ready for the next step.
-At this time, your upper arms should remain on the mat, while your hands forearms are off the mat.
+5Place your hands on your lower back for support in preparation for the next step.
+Your upper arms should remain on the mat, while your hands and forearms are off the mat.

-• Now, begin to walk your hands downward, moving toward your upper back and pressing the torso higher and straighter in the air.
+6Start walking your hands downward, moving toward your upper back, and pressing your torso higher into the air.

-• Start to straighten your legs, toes pointing toward the ceiling.
+7Begin to straighten your legs, pointing your toes toward the ceiling.

 Anatomy: